justjam2013/homebridge-virtual-accessories/README.md

 }
 ```

-**Note:** Due to limitations in the current version of one of Homebridge UI's dependencies, the Homebridge UI saves additional fields to the JSON config that may not be related by the particular accessory.
-This does not affect the behavior of the accessory, nor does it hurt to manually remove those fields from the JSON.
+**Note:** Due to limitations in the current version of one of Homebridge UI's dependencies, the Homebridge UI may save additional fields to the JSON config that may not be relevant by the particular accessory.
+The JSON config for each individual accessory is validated on startup and extranous fields are ignored.
+In a future release, the startup validation may cleanup the config.
+However this does not affect the behavior of the accessory, nor does it hurt to manually remove those fields from the JSON config.
-The next release of the dependency used by Homebridge UI should implement the ability to make fields conditionally required and the configuration will be updated to reflect that.

 ## Known Issues

 -   When creating a Cron Trigger, the date-time is saved properly, but upon editing is not displayed back.
 This is a UI bug with an open ticket.
+If you check the JSON config, you will see that the date-time values are saved correctly.

 ## Issues

-If you have problems, please feel free to open a ticket on GitHub.
-Please attach any log output to the a ticket, making
-sure to remove any sensitive information such as WiFi passwords.
+If you encounter a problem, please open a ticket on GitHub.
+Please attach any log output to the a ticket, making sure to remove any sensitive information such as passwords, tokens, etc.

-Also please feel free to open a ticket on GitHub if you have any enhancement suggestions.
+Also please feel free to open a ticket on GitHub if you have any enhancement suggestions or any additional functionality you would like to see added.